Skip to main content

 Created a lesson plan, including a hands on activity and small presentation on how immunity, viruses, and pathogens work.

-Distributed pre-test and post-test to students before and after lesson to gauge their understanding as shown in graph above.
+Distributed pre-test and post-test to students before and after lesson to gauge their understanding as shown in the previous graph.

 Used language and supplies geared toward 3rd to 5th grade students.